cestpasphoto/alpha-zero-general/README.md

 Games: Splendor, The Little Prince - Make me a planet, Machi Koro (Minivilles), Santorini (with basic gods)

-Warning: refactoring of AlphaZero code in-progress, only Splendor and Santorini-2pl have been fully updated and tuned, Splendor-3pl and 4pl have a first model that needs tuning and the 2 others games are broken.
+Warning: refactoring of AlphaZero code in-progress, only Splendor and Santorini have been fully updated and tuned.
+The 2 others games are broken.

 ### Splendor